Compare deskbird vs Kadence

 Is deskbird a good Kadence alternative for European companies?

-Yes, and from a data security and hosting standpoint, arguably the better default choice. deskbird is Swiss-headquartered, SOC2 Type II and ISO 27001-certified, and EU-hosted, meaning your data never leaves Europe.
-Kadence is US/UK-based with no clear commitment to EU data residency, which creates friction in GDPR-heavy environments, works council reviews, and enterprise procurement processes.
+Yes, and from a data hosting standpoint, it's the more straightforward default. deskbird is Swiss-headquartered, SOC 2 Type II audited and ISO 27001 certified, and EU-hosted, meaning your data stays in Europe.
+Kadence runs on US/UK infrastructure with no confirmed EU data residency commitment, which can add friction in GDPR-heavy environments and works council reviews.

 How does deskbird’s pricing compare to Kadence?